-Stock index futures pointed to a higher open on Wall Street on Monday, mirroring gains in Europe.
-Futures for the S&P 500, the Dow Jones and the Nasdaq 100 were up 0.3 to 0.7 percent.
+U.S. stock index futures pointed to a higher open on Wall Street on Thursday, with futures for the S&P 500, the Dow Jones and the Nasdaq 100 rising 0.2 to 0.5 percent.

 First-time claims data for jobless benefits for the week ended September 29 will be released at 1230 GMT.
 Economists forecast a total of 370,000 new filings, compared with 359,000 in the prior week.

 The Federal Reserve releases at 1800 GMT minutes from the September 12-13 meeting of its policy-setting Federal Open Market Committee.

 Costco Wholesale Corp said its September sales rose 8 percent to $9.31 billion.

 The Commerce Department releases August factory orders at 1400 GMT.
 Economists expect a fall of 5.8 percent, compared with a 2.8 percent rise in the prior month.

 ICSC releases chain store sales for September.
 In August, sales rose 2.6 percent from a year earlier.

 European shares <.FTEU3> rose 0.2 percent on Thursday but continued to trade in a tight range, with banks the best-performing sector ahead of the latest European Central Bank rate setting meeting.